^

 Symptoms

-Infection with HPV 6 can be severe, subclinical or latent.
-Its symptoms on the skin and mucous membrane - anywhere on the external genitals, in the anal area and even in the mouth - are clinical manifestations of low-grade squamous intraepithelial lesions, which are diagnosed as condylomata acuminate or genital warts.
+HPV 6 infection can be overt, subclinical or latent.
+Its symptoms on the skin and mucous membranes – anywhere on the external genitalia, in the anal area and even in the mouth – are clinical manifestations of low-grade squamous intraepithelial lesions, which are diagnosed as condylomata acuminate or genital warts.

-They appear on the skin of the vulva, vagina, cervix, groin, penis, scrotum, or perianal area.
-They may have the appearance of a hyperkeratotic macula, plaque or papule of a different color; often look like fleshy soft formations, sometimes similar to cauliflower in miniature.
-They are always contagious; in most cases, painless, but can cause discomfort and irritation with itching; may increase in size, remain unchanged for years, spontaneously regress.
+They appear on the skin of the vulva, vagina, cervix, groin, penis, scrotum or perianal area.
+They may appear as hyperkeratotic macules, plaques or papules of varying colours; they often appear as fleshy soft lesions, sometimes resembling miniature cauliflower.
+They are always contagious; in most cases they are painless, but they may cause discomfort and irritation with itching; they may increase in size, remain unchanged for years or spontaneously regress.

-When the formation becomes very large (5–10 cm) and spreads to deeper tissues, it is called the giant warts Buschke and Loewenstein.
-This benign formation is most common in men in the head of the penis and foreskin, but is also possible as a perianal lesion in women.
+When the lesion becomes very large (5–10 cm) and extends into deeper tissues, it is called a giant condyloma of Buschke and Loewenstein.
+This benign lesion is most commonly found in men on the glans penis and foreskin, but can also be a perianal lesion in women.

-HPV type 6 in men, for details, see - Genital warts in men.
+For more information on HPV type 6 in men, see – Genital warts in men.

-Details on HPV type 6 in women in the publication - Genital warts in women.
+For more information on HPV type 6 in women, see the publication – Genital warts in women.

-Activation of the HPV 6 DNA replication process and pregnancy links the state of physiologically determined immunosuppression, which contribute to relapses, as well as accelerated reproduction and growth of genital condylomas.
-In most cases, after birth, they spontaneously regress.
-All the details in the material - Papillomas during pregnancy.
+The activation of the HPV 6 DNA replication process and pregnancy are linked by a state of physiologically conditioned immunosuppression, which contributes to relapses, as well as accelerated reproduction and growth of genital warts.
+In most cases, they spontaneously regress after childbirth.
+All the details are in the material - Papillomas during pregnancy.

-But their presence in pregnant women can lead to intrapartum infection (during childbirth) and such a rare manifestation of HPV type 6 in a child, such as laryngeal papillomas or recurrent laryngeal papillomatosis, which makes breathing difficult, may be accompanied by coughing and problems with swallowing.
+But their presence in pregnant women can lead to intranatal infection (during childbirth) and such a rare manifestation of HPV type 6 in a child as laryngeal papillomas or recurrent laryngeal papillomatosis, which makes breathing difficult and may be accompanied by coughing and problems with swallowing.

 Diagnostics

-Methods such as electron microscopy, cell culture and some immunological methods that use the diagnosis of viral infections are not suitable for detecting HPV.
+Methods such as electron microscopy, cell culture and some immunological methods used to diagnose viral infections are not suitable for detecting HPV.

-For visualization of subclinical genital HPV-associated lesions, acetic acid test is performed: placing gauze wipes moistened with a 3-5% solution of acetic acid on the affected area (10 minutes) makes invisible flat genital lesions visible (they turn white).
+To visualize subclinical genital HPV-associated lesions, an acetic acid test is performed: placing a gauze pad moistened with a 3-5% acetic acid solution on the affected area (for 10 minutes) makes invisible flat genital lesions visible (they turn white).

-False positive results are common and can result from focal parakeratosis in candidiasis, psoriasis, or lichen planus.
+False positive results are common and may be due to focal parakeratosis in candidiasis, psoriasis or lichen planus.

-Important methods for diagnosing HPV type 6 are biopsy and tests for human papillomavirus.
+Important diagnostic methods for HPV type 6 include biopsy and human papillomavirus testing.

-Quantitative determination of HPV 6 can be carried out by real-time polymerase chain reaction (qPCR) - kinetic monitoring of viral DNA amplification.
-Although it is not always possible to determine the specific type of virus.
+Quantitative detection of HPV 6 can be performed by real-time polymerase chain reaction (qPCR) – kinetic monitoring of viral DNA amplification.
+Although this does not always allow identification of the specific virus type.

 Also read – Human papillomavirus infection: detection of human papillomavirus.